Corticosteroids found to fight COVID-19 inflammation

 “Combining the effects of the two compounds would create the best scenario possible,” Sorgi said.

-Next steps will include studies involving patients with other viral diseases, such as flu, to see if production of the lipidic biomolecules in question is also altered by the action of corticosteroids and if the organism maintains the same capacity to produce endocannabinoids after vaccination against COVID-19 and during convalescence from the disease.
+The upcoming investigations will encompass studies involving patients afflicted with other viral diseases, such as influenza, to ascertain whether corticosteroid treatment similarly affects the production of the specific lipidic biomolecules.
+Additionally, researchers will explore whether the organism retains the same capability to generate endocannabinoids following COVID-19 vaccination and during the recovery period from the disease.
+These future studies aim to broaden our understanding of the broader implications of corticosteroid action and the potential impact on endocannabinoid production in various viral infections and post-vaccination scenarios.

-“We’re also interested in partnering with groups who work with cannabidiol for animal trials, since we’re now in a different phase of COVID-19,” Sorgi said.
+Sorgi expressed the team's interest in collaborating with research groups conducting animal trials involving cannabidiol, as they have entered a distinct phase of COVID-19 investigation.

-The researchers belong to the ImmunoCovid consortium, which besides the Chemistry Department at FFCLRP-USP also involves the Department of Clinical, Toxicological and Bromatological Analysis at FCFRP-USP, the Departments of Biochemistry and Immunology, Surgery and Anatomy and Clinical Medicine at the Ribeirão Preto Medical School (FMRP-USP), and the Department of General and Specialist Nursing at the Ribeirão Preto Nursing School (EERP-USP).
+The researchers are part of the ImmunoCovid consortium, which encompasses various departments and institutions.
+This consortium includes the Chemistry Department at FFCLRP-USP, the Department of Clinical, Toxicological and Bromatological Analysis at FCFRP-USP, the Departments of Biochemistry and Immunology, Surgery and Anatomy, and Clinical Medicine at the Ribeirão Preto Medical School (FMRP-USP), and the Department of General and Specialist Nursing at the Ribeirão Preto Nursing School (EERP-USP).
+These collaborative efforts involve experts from multiple disciplines and institutions, fostering a comprehensive approach to the study of COVID-19.

-The first authors of the article are Jonatan Constança Silva de Carvalho, with a scientific initiation scholarship from FAPESP; Diana Mota Toro, a PhD candidate; Pedro Vieira da Silva-Neto and Viviani Nardini of FCFRP-USP; and Carlos Alessandro Fuzo, a researcher at FFCLRP-USP.
+The article's primary authors include Jonatan Constança Silva de Carvalho, who conducted the research with a scientific initiation scholarship from FAPESP.
+Additionally, Diana Mota Toro, a PhD candidate, Pedro Vieira da Silva-Neto, Viviani Nardini from FCFRP-USP, and Carlos Alessandro Fuzo, a researcher at FFCLRP-USP, also contributed significantly to the study.
+Their collective efforts and expertise played a crucial role in the development and findings of the research article.

-The other co-authors are affiliated with the Department of Genetics and Evolution at the Federal University of São Carlos’s Center for Biological and Health Sciences (CCBS-UFSCar) in São Paulo state, the Santa Casa de Misericórdia Hospital in Ribeirão Preto, and the Federal University of Amazonas’s Institute of Biological Sciences (ICB-UFAM).
+In addition to the aforementioned authors, there are co-authors affiliated with various institutions.
+These include the Department of Genetics and Evolution at the Federal University of São Carlos's Center for Biological and Health Sciences (CCBS-UFSCar) in São Paulo state, the Santa Casa de Misericórdia Hospital in Ribeirão Preto, and the Institute of Biological Sciences (ICB-UFAM) at the Federal University of Amazonas.
+The collaboration of researchers from these institutions contributes to a broader range of expertise and diverse perspectives in the study.

 About São Paulo Research Foundation (FAPESP)